sarabaftab/sarabaftab/README.md

 ### 🧠 About Me

-- Computer Science student with a passion for applied AI
+- Computer Science student with a passion for applied AI and ML
 - Building tools that combine machine learning, vision, and voice interaction
 - Currently working on **VantixAI v1.0**, a video-based AI assistant with speech and visual understanding
 - Exploring LLMs, agents, and real-time AI systems